top of page

 • Local Ingredients: The cuisine of Batanes makes extensive use of locally sourced ingredients, which include an abundance of seafood, root crops, and coconut.
 The island's rocky terrain and the surrounding waters provide a rich source of fresh ingredients that are central to the Ivatan diet.

 • Lunis: This traditional Ivatan dish is akin to adobo but is prepared in a distinctively local style.
-Lunis is made with pork that is slow-cooked in its own fat along with garlic, salt, and spices until it becomes incredibly tender and flavorful.
+Lunis is made with pork that is slow cooked in its own fat along with garlic, salt, and spices until it becomes incredibly tender and flavorful.
 Stored in earthen jars, it can last for weeks without refrigeration, showcasing an ancient method of preserving food in a region where resources are often limited.

 • Vunes: Another staple, Vunes is made from dried taro leaves cooked with coconut milk, fish, or meat.
 It exemplifies how the Ivatans utilize available resources, turning simple ingredients into dishes rich in nutrients and flavors.